Computer Science

 - Free access to the technical laboratories seven days a week, including for your own projects.

-- The FHV's Master's degree programs allow for an exceptionally interdisciplinary pool of electives ▷ For Contextual Studies
+- The FHV's Master's degree programmes allow for an exceptionally interdisciplinary pool of electives ▷ For Contextual Studies

-- The structure of the degree program aims to reconcile work, studies and family life
+The structure of the degree programme aims to reconcile work, studies and family life

 Access and application